theproductiveprogrammer/koredb/README.md

 ## Is Kore for me?

-**Kore** is ideal for you if you have an app that runs on multiple devices (say a web and mobile app), that need to share a simple DB and need to tolerate being disconnected occasionally.
+**Kore** is ideal for you if you have an app with users on multiple devices (say their phone, pad, and desktop). **Kore** is ideal for apps that run on multiple devices that need storage that can keep in in sync while tolerating being occasionally disconnected.

 **Kore** will allow you to quickly and easily set up your initial data,